polarvector/ATB/Notes.md

 | call stack       | stack where value from instruction pointer is pushed      |
 | frame object     | address of the instruction pointer                        |

+### Global and Local scopes (Containers)

+Containers are useful because by using function parameters and return values, Python ensures that the only way a function can interact with the rest of the program is by:

+    Receiving input through its parameters.
+    Sending output through its return value.